iulianbadoi/eth.sh/README.md

   as long as computer has power and secure unattended reboots.
 - if -w <wallet_address> option is used upon install miner will automatically launch upon startup behind locked screensaver at any reboot, powerup. [ request from user krtschmr ].
 Miner automatically reboots every 24 hours and resumes.
 15 minutes per 24 hours is donated time.
+- Nvidia 381 driver is now default
 - fixed bug parsing multiple GPU indexes [ thanks to user teflon16 for finding this bug ]
 - special thanks to user luigi311 for code suggestions, working on integrating suggestions.